August 17 - August 30

 The scenery really kicks in 10 minutes from Bryce and continues all day.
 We start in the canyons but soon head into the hills climbing to 9,600 ft before dropping back into the canyons as we approach Moab.
 Feted as the adrenalin capital of the USA, Moab is a happening place, lots of nice little restaurants and bars.

 The Rockies are the highlight today with some amazing roads as we enter Colorado, 10,600 ft at one stage and a lot of lovely little towns with cafes.
 Aspen is a great town full of fun places and all with-in walking distance.

 After a week on the road, you deserve a day off and Aspen is a great place to kick back, enjoy the sights and spoil yourself a little.
 Have fun.

 Today is a pretty easy cruise through the old west.
-We take the Interstate out of Denver and onto the high plains.
-We pass the Bigfoot Museum, ghost towns, travel over Monarch Pass and have time to take in Black Canyon.
+We take in the high plains, ghost towns, travel over Monarch Pass.
+Quray is an amazing little town nestled in the Rockies.

-A really enjoyable drive today we head back into the Rockies to the old cowboy towns of Silverton and Durango, not that they look like cowboy towns these days.
+A nice short but very enjoyable drive today we head back into the Rockies to the old cowboy towns of Silverton and Durango, not that they look like cowboy towns these days.
 At Cortez about 150 miles into the day we take to some back roads to give you a taste of life on the edge of the desert.